adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

                 link: >-
                   https://cloudcannon.com/documentation/guides/eleventy-cms-get-started-with-cloudcannon/
                 description: >-
-                  Get your 11ty site set up on CloudCannon.
-Make configuration easy so you can focus on building custom components.
+                  Configure your 11ty site on CloudCannon with ease so you can focus on building custom components.
               - image:
                 icon:
                   active: true